frederikb96/frederikberg/content/_index.md

           date_start: '2022-08-01'
           date_end: '2023-09-01'
           description: |2-
-              * Design and implementation of control algorithms
+              * Design and implementation of control algorithms (C and Matlab)
               * Research on contract-based design for interconnected medical devices and hardware security
               * First-author publication on verifiable hardware platform
         - title: Teaching Assistant - Advanced Micocontroller Programming and Debugging